 Milk…It does a body good.

-But for babies, it is as much of a fact as there can possibly be in science.
+Especially for babies.
 Babies need milk – specifically mother’s milk.
 It strengthens the immune system, decreases disease, and helps to protect children from developing allergies.
 Later in life, these babies have fewer cavities, are less likely to be obese, tend to have fewer problems related to blood pressure, and tend to be more mature and assertive.
 The evidence is so strong for all the different benefits of baby milk that there are even milk banks where mothers can donate so other mothers who have problems making their own still have a source for their babies.
 Virtually everyone agrees that milk is essential for young developing infants.

-If you have your Bibles or a Bible app on your phone, please find 1 Peter 1:13.
-We are going to read from two different but related passages this morning – 1 Peter 1:13-16 and 2:1-2.
 Milk in the Old Testament largely referred to God’s promise of a land overflowing in abundance, but in the New Testament, milk is seen as spiritual sustenance.
 It’s the building block for a strong spiritual life.
 Just like milk is a necessity for babies who grow up to be adults, spiritual milk is needed to help our faith life develop into something strong and robust.
-Our passage this morning is just one that refers to spiritual milk but its one that sheds light on what that milk will do for us.
+Our passage this morning is just one that refers to spiritual milk but one that sheds light on what this “milk” will do for us.

 Therefore, with minds that are alert and fully sober, set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming.
 14 As obedient children, do not conform to the evil desires you had when you lived in ignorance.
 15 But just as he who called you is holy, so be holy in all you do; 16 for it is written: “Be holy, because I am holy.”